- 1 tablespoon plus 1/4 cup butter, cubed

 - In a heavy small saucepan, combine corn syrup and sugar.
 Bring to a boil over medium heat.
 Add remaining butter; stir until melted.
 Cook and stir until a candy thermometer reads 250° (hard-ball stage).

-- Remove from the heat; stir in the extract, salt and food coloring if desired.
+- Remove from the heat; stir in the extract, salt and food coloring.
 Pour into prepared pan.
 Let stand for 5-10 minutes or until cool enough to handle.
 Divide into four portions.

 - With well-buttered fingers, quickly pull one portion of candy until firm but pliable (color will become light pink).
 Pull into a 1/2-in.-wide rope.
 Repeat with remaining candy.
 Cut into 1-in. pieces.
 Wrap each in waxed paper.
 Yield: 1-3/4 pounds.